 Many video and audio recordings provide good information for use in a research project.
 Depending on the content, video and audio could contain popular, scholarly, or trade information.
 For example, an educational video about the Civil War with photos and interviews with historians is a scholarly source.
 In contrast, a drama about a family in Civil War times is a popular source of information because its main purpose is to entertain.
 Video and audio are also sources of primary and secondary information.
 Primary sources of video and audio are interviews, music recordings, recordings of historic events, and live-action film.
 Secondary sources of video and audio are documentaries and educational films or radio programs.
 Video and audio materials include CDs, DVDs, film and television programs, streaming media on the Web, or digital files.
-You can also find videos through library databases like Kanopy.
+You can also find videos through library databases like Audio Cine Films.

 Government documents are information generated by provincial, local, and national levels of the government.
 They include a wide range of current and historical information like laws, annual reports, policies, research reports, and statistics.
 Government documents are authoritative, credible sources of information to use in research.
 In addition, government documents are generally primary sources of information.